Lanrhey/Supplier-Quality/README.md

 ### Data Analysis

-I created a new date table in PowerBI to capture all dates in my data.
+First, I created a new date table in PowerBI to capture the least and maximum date period in my data.
 ```PowerBI
   Date = ADDCOLUMNS(
                     CALENDARAUTO(),